|Dura-Belt||800-770-2358||WHERE TO BUY|

 (Flat belts use: thickness x width x cut length durometer)

 4. Select our Tension Calculator and determine the maximum tension that is needed to install the belt.
 If this tension is so large that it will bend a shaft, then you need to change the percent stretch in 3 above and re-do 4.
 Alternately, you can use larger shafts on your pulleys.

 If there is any doubt about your belt size, please ask DuraBelt to check your calculations and send you a free sample.
-Make sure you install it to triple check that the size is correct.
+(Exception: There may be a charge for expensive belts like cleated belts or large flat belts).
+Make sure you install it to triple verify that the size is correct.